gtker/wow_messages/wowm_language/src/introduction.md

 # Introduction

-Wowm is a language for describing the layout of messages used in the Client/Server communication for World of Warcraft with the intention of auto generating documentation and usable programming libraries.
+Wowm is a domain specific language for describing the layout of messages used in the Client/Server communication for World of Warcraft with the intention of auto generating documentation and usable programming libraries.

 The language leans heavily on syntax from C/C++ for declaring _definers_, _built-in types_, and _containers_.
 Definers are simple wrappers over regular numbers that name valid values.